SUSY_FLAVOR v2.5: a computational tool for FCNC and CP-violating processes in the MSSM: Introduction

 This article is organized as follows.
-In Sec.~\ref{sec:mssmlag} we discuss the conventions used for the MSSM parameters (more explicit description can be found in the manual of \code{} v1~\cite{SFLAV}).
+In Sec.~\ref{sec:mssmlag} we discuss the conventions used for the MSSM parameters (a more explicit description can be found in the manual of \code{} v1~\cite{SFLAV}).
 Sec.~\ref{sec:structure} describes the internal structure of \code{}, the most important steps of the calculations and the file structure of the library.
-In Sec.~\ref{sec:init} we present the initialization sequence for \code{}, define the input parameters and show how they are used.
+In Sec.~\ref{sec:init} we define the input parameters and present the initialization sequence for \code.
 Sec.~\ref{sec:ren} discusses how the resummation of the chirally enhanced corrections to all orders of perturbation theory is performed.
-Routines for calculating the FCNC and CPV observables collected in Table~\ref{tab:proc} are described in Sec.~\ref{sec:proc}.
-We conclude with a summary of the presentation.
+Routines for calculating the flavor and CP observables collected in Table~\ref{tab:proc} are described in Sec.~\ref{sec:proc}.
+In Sec.~\ref{sec:output} the output format for the quantities calculated by \code{} is presented.
+We conclude in Sec.~\ref{sec:summary} with a summary of the presentation.
 Appendix~\ref{app:inst} contains brief instructions on how to install and run the \code{} package.
 In appendices~\ref{app:code} and~\ref{app:infile} we provide templates for initializing \code{} from within the program and using an external file in the SLHA2 format~\cite{SLHA2}, respectively.
 Both of these templates produce the set of test results listed in Appendix~\ref{app:output}.

-\code{} can be downloaded from the following address\footnote{For an additional information, bug reports or any other questions related to the code please contact \code{} maintainer at the address {\em janusz.rosiek@fuw.edu.pl}}:
+\code{} can be downloaded from the following address\footnote{For an additional information, bug reports or any other questions related to the code please contact \code{} maintainer at the address {\tt janusz.rosiek@fuw.edu.pl}}:

 \centerline{\webpage}